 • {{ 0.00000|floatformat }}Will be displayed0

-When provided with a positive parameter, it will format strictly to this number of digits, even if there is a zero after the decimal point:
+And when it is provided with a positive number parameter, it will format strictly according to this number of digits, even if there are zeros after the decimal point, it will fill them with zeros:

 • {{ 34.23234|floatformat:3 }}Will be displayed34.232